ibm-cloud-docs/vpc/vpn-client-to-site-routes.md

 Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

-To view a list of VPN server routes for a VPN server by using the CLI, enter the following command:
+To view a list of VPN server routes for a VPN server from the CLI, enter the following command:

 ```sh
 ibmcloud is vpn-server-routes VPN_SERVER_ID [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME | --all-resource-groups] [--output JSON] [-q, --quiet]